Social-Democratic Party of Wisconsin: Electoral victories

 The SDP scored its biggest electoral triumph to date in the spring of 1910 when Emil Seidel was elected as Mayor of Milwaukee.
 One key factor behind socialist success in this race was a breakthrough by the SDP among working class Polish-American voters, who had traditionally supported candidates of the Democratic Party.
 Seidel's victory capped a decade of steady SDP growth in Milwaukee mayoral elections, in which the party's candidates had seen the number of socialist votes cast grow by a factor of 8 between the election of 1900 and the end of the decade.

-In the fall 1920 election, the Socialist Party of Wisconsin elected 3 State Senators and another 9 of its members to the Wisconsin Assembly.
-This was topped in the 1922 election, which saw the return of Victor Berger to Congress, while 2 party members were elected to the State Senate and another 10 were sent to the Assembly.
-The party did not run a candidate for U.S. Senate in 1922, avoiding a race which was handily won by popular progressive Republican Robert M. La Follette, Sr. over his Democratic challenger by a margin of nearly 5-to-1.
+The SDP reached its electoral zenith in 1918, during World War I; in a special election to the United States Senate held in April, Congressman Victor Berger polled over 26% of the vote and won eleven counties.
+That November, Emil Seidel polled over 17% of the vote for Governor of Wisconsin, and for the first time the Socialists became the second-largest party in the Wisconsin Legislature, with 4 State Senators and 16 State Assemblymen.
+Two years later, this number dropped sharply to 4 State Senators and 6 State Assemblymen.
+1922 saw the return of Victor Berger to Congress, while 3 party members were elected to the State Senate and 10 were sent to the Assembly.
+The party did not run a candidate for U.S. Senate that year, avoiding a race which was handily won by popular progressive Republican Robert M. La Follette, Sr. over his Democratic challenger by a margin of nearly 5-to-1.

+Progressive fusion

+After the death of Congressman Victor Berger in 1929, State Senator Thomas Duncan was considered his successor as leader of the Wisconsin socialists.
+In a controversial move, Republican Governor Philip La Follette appointed Duncan his executive secretary in 1931, and he quickly became a member of La Follette's inner circle.
+Duncan was seen as less doctrinaire than Berger, and in 1932 was asserted to have (unsuccessfully) led efforts to lure the Socialists into the La Follette camp.
+Three years later however, Duncan orchestrated the formation of the Wisconsin Farmer-Labor Progressive Federation, a coalition made up of the Progressive Party, the Socialist Party, the Farmer-Labor Progressive League, the Wisconsin State Federation of Labor, and several other labor and farmers' groups.
+Duncan was able to convince the socialists to give up their ballot access in exchange for reserving certain seats for socialists running under the Progressive ticket.